-Michele Quan of MQuan Studio designs and sculpts handmade ceramic art & objects for the home and garden.
+Michele Quan designs and sculpts handmade ceramic art & objects for the home and garden.
 The pieces become a canvas for her love of drawing, painting, text and color.
 Many of the objects and images are rooted in the visual symbols of Eastern iconography- their meaning and beauty of which she is continuously in awe.
 Her work is an ongoing attempt to articulate that wonder.

 She recently added a capsule collection of silver and 18K Gold jewelry alongside her ceramic collection, ‘The Eye, The Sun, The Moon and The Stars’.
 Eyes & stars radiate with painted and engraved lines.
 Crescent moons and stars sparkle with white glaze or translucent white and opaque rosecut diamonds- earthy tones of brown, yellow or grey.
 Turquoise reflects ‘The ocean in the sky’.

 ‘Sometimes when you look at the sky, it can cut straight to the bone and this moment, in the midst of it all, is what I attempt to convey.
 My hope is that they serve both as objects of contemplation to inspire reverence and as a source of encouragement and refuge’

 Ceramic forms are built by hand, wheel thrown, or slip cast in stoneware and porcelain.
 Original models for slip cast work are hand sculpted and images are painted or drawn by hand.
 Other materials used include brass, hand-dyed cotton, felted wool, hemp rope and reclaimed wood.
 Jewelry is sterling silver or 18K Gold, hand-finished and set with Diamonds and Turquoise, strung with Sandalwood, Antique Coral and Ebony.
-Both MQuan ceramic and jewelry work in made in NYC.
+All work is made in NYC.

 Originally from Vancouver Canada, Michele moved to New York City in 1984 to study graphic design & photography at Parsons School of Design.
 Her time at Parsons was short but sparked her interest in symbolism, literature & ideology.
 Prior to embarking on her current medium of clay, she co-founded the NYC jewelry company Me&Ro.
 Her work continues an ongoing pursuit to bring visual form to the thread that connects us with the experience of the world in which we live.
 Michele works out of her studio in Brooklyn and lives in NYC with her husband, daughter and dog, Sparrow.